Kyberzz/university-management/src/main/doc/features.md

 task 3.7
 + + + User 'B' should be able to list all students in a group (read access)

+task 3.9
+- - - User 'B' should be able to list all its schedules

 ## Teacher flow